jg-rp/python-jsonpath/README.md

 - `|` is a union operator, where matches from two or more JSONPaths are combined.
 - `&` is an intersection operator, where matches must exist in a left and right path.
 - Our "lists" are sometimes called "unions".
 Lists can contain one or more "slices", separated by commas.
 No properties.

+### BNF

+`jsonpath.bnf` is a bnf-like description of the JSONPath syntax accepted by this package.

+The BNF syntax used here is the one preferred by the [SLY project](https://sly.readthedocs.io/en/latest/sly.html#writing-a-parser).
+Note that this project does not use SLY.
+We've chosen to write our own lexer and parser.

+- `[ thing ]` means zero or one
+- `{ thing }` means zero or more
+- Upper case names are symbols defined elsewhere.

+The specifics of `ROOT`, `IDENTIFIER` and `FILTER_EXPRESSION` are configurable options.
+Hence the reason for excluding their definitions from `jsonpath.bnf`.

 ## License